peachpiecompiler/peachpie-docs/docs/scenarios/beginner/create-nuget.md

 ### Copy content into NuGet

-Most of PHP project contain a decent amout of content that has to be published together with its compiled functionality.
-This mostly includes images, scripts and styles.
+Most PHP projects contain a decent amout of content that has to be published together with its compiled functionality.
+This usualy includes images, scripts and styles.

 ```xml
 <ItemGroup>